 Just as you may already be using web analytics tools to track performance in other areas of your business, there are also tools that can help with your touchpoint analysis.

-The thing to note is that this analysis is not a one-off exercise; you should be doing it regularly, especially if an initial one has identified points and you are looking to improve performance.
+Note that this analysis is not a one-off exercise; you should do it regularly, especially if an initial run identified points and you are looking to improve performance.

 Identify and Categorize Your Existing Touchpoints